 Why Need to Save Data on Cloud?

-There are many advantages to save files in cloud:
+There are many advantages to saving files in the cloud:

 - Save local storage space.

-- Cloud storage is cheaper than local one.
+- Cloud storage is cheaper than a local one.

 - Cloud storage is much larger than local storage.

-- Files saved on cloud are much easier to be shared to others.
+- Files saved on the cloud are much easier to be shared with others.

-- Public files saved in cloud can be accessed by all authorized people instead of everyone save a local copy.
+- Public files saved in the cloud can be accessed by all authorized people instead of everyone saving a local copy.

-- Save another copy of crucial data on cloud is another kind of insurance.
+- Save another copy of crucial data on the cloud is another kind of insurance.